nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Adds an appointment to HealthContact with input information including patient name, medical test, slot, and doctor.

-* Patient name input must strictly match the name of an existing patient, except the casing as patient name is case-insensitive.
+* Patient name input must strictly match the name of an existing patient, except for the casing as patient name is case-insensitive.
+However, it is recommended to input the same case as the existing patient name to avoid confusion.

 * Slot must be in the format `yyyy-MM-dd HH:mm`, eg. `2022-11-12 13:00`.